bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Created shopper event tracking mechanism to track recommendations performance.
 -   Made a Magento extension to load the admin UI.
 -   Implemented testing and continuous integration and deployment for all projects.
--   Direct communication with customers to help with onboarding and bugs during early access program.
+-   Communicated directly with customers to help with onboarding and bugs during early access program.

 _Leadership_